OneC0de/alphamindstrategies/README.md

 npm run dev
 ```

-Both dev and production preview run on [http://localhost:3001](http://localhost:3001).
+The dev server targets port 3001 by default but will automatically move to the next free port if 3001 is occupied.
 The site lives in `src/app/page.tsx`, with shared styles defined in `src/app/globals.css`.

 ### Build